 I think that’s yesterday’s argument.

-The engineers who are at risk aren’t the ones using AI.
+The engineers who are at risk are the ones still treating AI like autocomplete.

 Compare to this refinement: